TG-jsova/homelab-deployment/README.md

 ## Overview

-The deployment creates two Windows Server 2022 VMs with the following specifications:
+The deployment creates three Windows Server 2022 VMs with the following specifications:
-- VM Names: CORP4141-verge01 and CORP414-verge02
+- VM Names: WIN-VERGE01, WIN-VERGE02, and WIN-VERGE03
 - CPU: 4 cores each
 - Memory: 8GB RAM each
-- Storage: 100GB disk each
+- Storage: Cloned from Windows-Server-2022-Template
-- Network: Connected to External network with DHCP
+- Network: Connected to External network with virtio interface

 ## Prerequisites